 This post contains affiliate links.
 All thoughts and opinions are my own.

 I originally shared this bucket list of things to do in Atlanta in 2014, when our son was just a toddler.
 I thought it was time to clean it up a little and add several new activities to the list.
 I have decided to divide the list up into categories for easier perusing.
-Whether you live in Atlanta or are planning your very first visit, I think you’ll find a lot of great ideas on this ultimate bucket list of things to do in Atlanta.
+Whether you live in Atlanta or are planning your very first visit, here is the ultimate bucket list of things to do in Atlanta.

 Today marks my 8th anniversary in Atlanta.
 I can hardly believe it.
 I was newly single when I moved here from California for a big change, and boy, did I find it.
 I met my husband within the first few months and we had our son a year later.
 I never could have imagined how incredible my life would be here!